A Symbolic Transformation Language and its Application to a Multiscale Method

-We propose an implementation of this transformation language as a new package for the Maple computer algebra system.
-The package is named \ST, for ``symbolic transformations''.
-We strongly rely on the functional features of Maple by providing rules, strategies and transformations as Maple functions, possibly through higher-order functions constructing them from another representation.
+We propose an implementation of this transformation language as a new package for the Maple$^{\mathsf{TM}}$ computer algebra system.
+The package is named \ST, for ``symbolic transformations''.\footnote{The package is available as an archive file upon request to the authors.
+It can be executed on any machine running Maple$^{\mathsf{TM}}$.} We strongly rely on the functional features of Maple$^{\mathsf{TM}}$ by providing rules, strategies and transformations as Maple functions, possibly through higher-order functions constructing them from another representation.
 Functions faithfully provide the expected feature (i) of transformation reproducibility.
-Feature (ii) is implemented in Maple by the mechanism of exceptions.
-Feature (iii) is left under the responsability of users that can interrupt execution with the Maple function \texttt{timelimit}.
+Whether a transformation output differs or not from its input (feature (ii)) is controlled by the Maple$^{\mathsf{TM}}$ mechanism of exceptions.
+Feature (iii) is left under the responsability of users that can interrupt execution with the Maple$^{\mathsf{TM}}$ function \texttt{timelimit}.